About

-As a student at Durham University, studying English in my late teens, I was introduced to the work of Gerard Manley Hopkins, and his stunning poem ‘The Windhover’.
-There is a section in this that has remained with me ‘My heart in hiding / Stirred for a bird, – the achieve of, the mastery of the thing!’
+As a student at Durham University, studying English in my late teens, I was introduced to many nature poets.
+In particular, the work of Gerard Manley Hopkins, and his stunning poem ‘The Windhover’, stood out from me and a certain section has remained with me ever since: ‘My heart in hiding / Stirred for a bird, – the achieve of, the mastery of the thing!’

-Each time I see a kestrel stippling the wind above me, or happen upon a heron skulking by the water, or I suddenly find myself amongst a charm of goldfinch, I find my heart stirred by birds, as if something within me wants to fly and soar too.
+Each time I see a kestrel stippling the wind above me, or happen upon a heron skulking by the water, or find myself suddenly surrounded by a charm of goldfinches, I find my heart stirred by birds, as if something within me has an answering wish to fly and soar.
+When I began my journey as an artist, in 2017, the spirit of this quickly began to enter my work.

 Elemental Art

 To observe Nature is to observe the elements - and the wild lives within them.
-I love exploring how a creature can emerge from and disappear into sky, hedgerow, woodland and water.
-There is so much happening around us that we never get to see, and so much that we only see in glimpses.
+I am struck by the way that birds and mammals emerge from and disappear into sky, hedgerow, woodland and water.
+They are around us everywhere, quiet lives going on all the time, yet we only see them in glimpses.

-I return to the medium of watercolour again and again because it has its own wildness.
-The element of water, together with the paint, has a way of moving and running on the paper in ways that cannot be fully controlled.
+Watercolour quickly became my medium of choice because it has its own wildness.
+The element of water, when brought together with the pigment in paint, moves on the paper in ways that cannot be fully controlled.

-As my art is inspired by wildlife and seeks to honour the creatures around us, then the materials I use must also reflect that care.
-Since 2021 I have been sourcing vegan and environmentally responsible art supplies — from paints and brushes to paper and inks.
+As my art is inspired by wildlife and seeks to honour the creatures around us, then it makes sense to me that the materials I use must also reflect that care.
+Since 2021 I have been sourcing vegan and environmentally responsible art supplies wherever possible — paints brushes, and paper.
 Recently, I have also begun experimenting with plant-based acrylics, and I look forward to seeing how they may weave into future work.

-This is not always the easiest path, but it feels the truest one: to create art that celebrates the natural world without compromising it.
+This is not always the easiest path, but it feels the truest one: to attempt to create art that celebrates the natural world without compromising it.

 Exhibitions